CodeFactoryLLC/CommonDeliveryFramework/README.md

 All of these different types are sub-classes of Managed Exception which wraps up and understands how to convert to the standards compliant Problem type that can safely be sent across service boundaries.

+**Check out the [CDF Product Roadmap](https://github.com/CodeFactoryLLC/CommonDeliveryFramework/wiki) for planned features on the upcoming release.**